ozoneplatform/ozp-iwc/docs/iwc_guide/FAQ.md

 PostMessage requires reference of the window which will receive the message, this limits communication to a point-to-point topology.
 The IWC at it's lowest level is a bus topology.
 It uses bus topology underneath it's PostMessage point-to-point (client library to it's bus connection) to communicate across all bus connections using localStorage.
-This adds a layer of abstraction for the IWC-using widget such that it does not need to maintain knowledge of open IWC connections of different domains as the bus transport layer takes care of it.
+This adds a layer of abstraction for the IWC-using application such that it does not need to maintain knowledge of open IWC connections of different domains as the bus transport layer takes care of it.

 ####Why can't I use the system API to register an application?
 Application registration for a bus is on an administrative level.
 Deployed Ozone platforms are intended to maintain user based application registrations.
 The system API is read only.

-####How do I know if another IWC widget is registered to handle my widget's intent invocation?
+####How do I know if another IWC application is registered to handle my application's intent invocation?
-Individual application listings in the system API contain information about intents the widget claims to be registered for.
-The IWC is aware of opened applications and will open a chooser window should more than 1 open widget be registered to handle said intent.
+Individual application listings in the system API contain information about intents the application claims to be registered for.
+The IWC is aware of opened applications and will open a chooser window should more than 1 open application be registered to handle said intent.

-####Can the IWC open a widget to handle an my widget's intent invocation?
+####Can the IWC open an application to handle an my application's intent invocation?
-It is planned to direct the user to a choosing dialog for opening widgets to handle an intent invocation.
+It is planned to direct the user to a choosing dialog for opening applications to handle an intent invocation.
 It has not been implemented at this time.

-####Can the IWC retain my choice when choosing a widget to handle my widget's intent invocation?
+####Can the IWC retain my choice when choosing an application to handle my applications's intent invocation?
 It is planned to allow users to store their choices for intent decisions.
 This is in development but not available at this time.